 Carpenter ants and termites have a lot more in common than most people would think – especially when it comes to pest control.
 Termites and carpenter ants are, in fact, responsible for a large chunk of residential pest control house calls each year.
-This is because both are wood destroyers, and wood damage remains the number-one complaint by homeowners in regards to pests.
+This is because both are wood destroyers, and can cause serious structural damage to property.

 Indeed, 90 percent of homes in the United States are built with wood framing.
-As any local pest control company will tell you, termites and carpenter ants will destroy the wood and interior of your home if left unchecked, causing expensive-to-fix damage and even threatening the stability of your home.
-Both pests cause billions of dollars each year in wood damage and can only be eliminated via expert pest control – ants and termites are both skilled at hiding their presence within a home.
+As any local pest control company will tell you, termites and carpenter ants will destroy the wood and interior of your home if left unchecked, causing expensive-to-fix damage that threatens the stability of your home.
+Both pests cause billions of dollars each year in wood damage and can only be eliminated via expert pest control – carpenter ants and termites are both skilled at hiding their presence within a home.

 If you have found wood damage or seen the signs of either carpenter ant damage or termite damage, contact your local Western Exterminator office.
-Our specialists will discuss with you about the pests you are seeing and offer solutions to get rid of carpenter ants or termites and prevent these pests from coming back.
+Our specialists will identify the types of pests in your home and offer solutions to get rid of carpenter ants or termites and prevent these pests from coming back.

 Carpenter ant and termite bodies

 For starters, one main difference between termites and carpenter ants is the body shape.
-Termites have a head and a thorax; whereas ants have a head, thorax and abdomen (a quick internet image search for “termite thorax” will make clear the difference).
-Termite wings are usually much longer than ant wings – about double the length of the termite body, while ant wings are only slightly longer than the ant body.
+Termites have a head and a thorax; whereas ants have a head, thorax and abdomen (see the difference in the images above).
+Termite wings are usually much longer than ant wings – about double the length of the termite body.
+Ant wings are only slightly longer than the ant body.

 Homeowners who suspect an infestation but aren’t sure which pest is the culprit can bring a specimen to a local pest control company for identification.
 In either case, residential pest control experts advise prompt action to minimize damage and curb the infestation as quickly as possible.